GoogleCloudPlatform/pbmm-on-gcp-onboarding/README.md

 <img width="1770" alt="Screen Shot 2022-06-28 at 10 25 30 AM" src="https://user-images.githubusercontent.com/94715080/176244299-22ced347-e8d5-4e3b-b5ed-7d8efb02c52f.png">

-At this point the landing zone is up and ready and any normal changes like a firewall change will trigger the appropriate build.
+At this point the landing zone is up and ready and any normal changes like a firewall change will trigger the appropriate build via a CSR commit/push.

 ## Asset Inventory